HEPTACOM/heptaconnect-docs/HowToBeAHeptaConnectPortalDeveloper.md

 ### Structure

-A portal provides several emitters and receivers to communicate a certain set of dataset entities from an API towards HEPTAConnect and back.
+A portal provides several emitters and receivers to communicate a certain set of dataset entities from an API towards HEPTAconnect and back.
 In the case of the bottle dataset we need an emitter and receiver to transfer bottle data.
-The portal class that is referenced in the composer json extra populates every class that shall be part of the HEPTAConnect processes:
+The portal class that is referenced in the composer json extra populates every class that shall be part of the HEPTAconnect processes:

 ```php
 class BottlesLocalPortal extends PortalContract